 20. 44% said poorly organised meetings mean professionals don’t have enough time to do the rest of their work.

 Want to find out how to plan and deliver more effective sales meetings to drive better results?
-Download our Meeting Planning Pack – complete with all the templates and resources you need to plan more effective B2B sales meetings.
+Download our Meeting Planning Templates – complete with all the templates and resources you need to plan more effective B2B sales meetings.